-Prerequisite(s): 606-140 Strength of Materials
+Prerequisite(s): 606-140 Strength of Materials or 606-141 Strength of Materials

 606-130 | Solid Modeling I // 3 Credits

 This course introduces the student to the concepts and commands required to develop 3-D solid models using SolidWorks software.
 Students will learn to constrain models and develop parametric models.
 Students will also produce 2-D working drawings from the models.
 Topics will also include dimensioning, orthographic views, and section views.